Posted on behalf of Stephens, Anderson & Cummings on Dec 23, 2014 in Auto Accidents

 The original news item, released by The Dallas Morning News, explained that two separate car accidents resulting in vehicle fires shut down I-30 for several hours that night.
 At approximately 3:45 a.m. the following morning, an update was issued with more information about the crash victims.

 Twenty-eight-year-old Jarred Schumpert of Cape Girardeau, Mo. and his 2-year-old son Lyndon were killed at the scene when their SUV was rear-ended near the exit for Bobtown Road.
-The driver of the SUV was Laura Schumpert, who was taken to Parkland Hospital and treated for non-life-threatening injuries.
+The driver of the SUV was Laura Schumpert, who was taken to Parkland Hospital and treated for non-life-threatening personal injuries.

 The identity of the driver of the vehicle that rear-ended the Schumpert's has not been released, though officials say they were also treated for non-life-threatening injuries.